devgantabya/devgantabya/README.md

 ## Hi there 👋 I am Gantabya - Laravel Developer & WordPress Expert

-As a **JavaScript Developer & WordPress Expert** since **2020**, my passion lies in building **high-performance web applications** and **custom WordPress solutions** that drive business growth.
+As a **Full Stack Laravel Developer & WordPress Expert** since **2018**, my passion lies in building **high-performance web applications** and **custom WordPress solutions** that drive business growth.
 With a focus on **frontend excellence**, I specialize in creating **seamless, interactive, and user-centric experiences** that leave a lasting impact.

-As a **freelancer on Upwork & Fiverr**, I have been successfully delivering **WordPress websites, WooCommerce stores, and custom solutions** for clients worldwide, turning their ideas into thriving businesses.
+As a **freelancer on Fiverr**, I have been successfully delivering **WordPress websites, WooCommerce stores, and custom solutions** for clients worldwide, turning their ideas into thriving businesses.

 ## 🚀 What I Bring to the Table